‘The Cat and the General’

-In 1995, a Russian unit enters the Chechen mountain village where seventeen-year-old Nura lives with her family.
-Her dream of seeking freedom and autonomy is shattered by the outbreak of war.
-Nura had hoped to escape the confines of the village, where clans reign and Islamic guards have a watchful eye over everyday life, but the conflict changes everything.
+Chechnya, 1995: Nura is seventeen when a Russian unit enters the canyon where she lives with her family.
+With the outbreak of war in Chechnya, her dream of seeking freedom and autonomy, born on the day that Natalia handed her a Rubik’s Cube and left, is shattered.
+She’d meant to escape the confines of the village where clans reign and Islamic guards have a watchful eye over everyday life, but the war ends up changing everything.